digshake/cse131websitefl19/webpage/_assignments/00-welcome.md

 You now know the basic steps to create projects, as well as open, edit, compile, and run Java programs in IntelliJ.
 You should also have a basic understanding of sequential execution and how to call methods on objects.
 *Please ask if you have questions about any of this.*

+Now that you have some practice setting up a repository, you should take a minute to load up the exercises repository.
+These exercises are part of the prep work that you will be asked to compelte every week before coming to studio.

+Follow <a href="https://classroom.github.com/a/l0Z_PUrA">this link</a> to access the exercises repository.
+Follow the above steps to load this repository into IntelliJ.
+To close your Lab 0 project and get back to IntelliJ's welcome screen, go to `File -> Close Project`.

 ## Course Information

 Take some time to peruse the web site.
 Are you clear about